This page answers frequently asked questions about UCL IOE Confucius Institute for Schools.

 What does the UCL Institute of Education Confucius Institute (IOE CI) do?

 IOE CI supports the mainstreaming of Chinese teaching across schools in England, alongside French, German, Spanish and other languages.
-This work includes writing and developing language teaching materials for use in English schools with Pearson, training local teachers, and research.
+This work, supported by the British Council and the DfE, includes writing and developing language teaching materials for use in English schools with Pearson, training local teachers, and research.
 The learning of Chinese is popular with pupils and has huge benefits by furthering cultural engagement and broadening the horizons of young people.

 What are IOE Confucius Classrooms?